 Driving and the DVLA

-Experiencing a sudden cardiac arrest and/or having an ICD fitted will mean that you have to give up your driving licence for a period.
+Driving after cardiac arrest is not immediately possible — experiencing a sudden cardiac arrest and/or having an ICD fitted will mean that you have to surrender your driving licence for a period.
+This guide covers the rules, the process, and what to expect when reapplying.

 We have put together a list of frequently asked questions and a brief guide to provide you with information in relation to voluntarily surrendering your driving licence to re-applying for your licence to be returned.

-The reason for putting this guide together is that the instructions from DVLA can be complicated to understand and it is a common topic in our Facebook group.
+The reason for putting this guide together is that the instructions from DVLA can be complicated to understand and it is a common topic in our our community

 If you used your car to get to work and can no longer drive it’s worth checking out the Access to Work scheme as you may qualify for support for your transport costs.